-Select Off for the backlight to be off upon powering on the gauge.

-Select On for the backlight to be on upon powering on the gauge.

-Select Auto for the backlight to be on upon powering gauge, but will shut off after a period of inactivity (as defined in the Automatic Shutoff sub-section).
+Selection Description Off Backlight to be off upon powering on the gauge.
+On Backlight to be on upon powering on the gauge.
+Auto Backlight to be on upon powering gauge, but will shut off after a period of inactivity (as defined in the Automatic Shutoff sub-section).
 The backlight will turn on again when activity resumes.
 The length of time of inactivity is programmed in minutes via the Set Minutes parameter.
-Available settings: 1-10, in 1 minute increments.
+Available settings: 1-10 , in 1 minute increments.